automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Silvisaurus.md

 # Silvisaurus
-## Description: This primitive nodosaur was discovered in Kansas.
+## This primitive nodosaur was discovered in Kansas.